katrina356/School_District_Analysis/README.md

 # School_District_Analysis

 ## Overview
-The primary purpose of this analysis is to analyze the impact of removing data from a data set.
-This analysis is performed by reviewing data points of the original data set, removing a set of data and then running the same analysis again.
+The primary purpose of this analysis was to analyze the impact of removing potentially faulty data from a data set.
 During this module we performed an initial analysis on 15 schools to compare their performance and understand what may contribute to a school being a "high" performer.
 Additional information came to light that indicated their may be a case of academic dishonesty in one of the schools.
 As such we performed a secondary analysis removing the data that was in question (the math and reading scores of 9th graders in Thomas high school).
+The different code needed for these changes are partially listed below.

-  - The code was modified by replacing the Thomas High School 9th grade scores with Nan,
+  - Replacing the Thomas High School 9th grade scores with Nan (this code was also modified for the math scores and overall scores: `student_data_df.loc[(student_data_df["school_name"] == "Thomas High School") & (student_data_df["grade"] == "9th"), "reading_score"] = np.nan`
-  - recalculating the students: `student_count_T9 = sum((school_data_complete_df["school_name"] == "Thomas High School") & (school_data_complete_df["grade"] == "9th"))`
+  - Recalculating the students: `student_count_T9 = sum((school_data_complete_df["school_name"] == "Thomas High School") & (school_data_complete_df["grade"] == "9th"))`
-  - calculating a new student count `new_student_count = student_count - student_count_T9`
+  - Ralculating a new student count `new_student_count = student_count - student_count_T9`
   - Replacing the results for Thomas High School `per_school_summary_df = per_school_summary_df.replace({per_school_summary_df.loc["Thomas High School", "% Passing Math"]: passing_math_percent_THS})`